-Redundancy – reduced rate of tax on genuine loss-of-job payments
+Redundancy – reduced tax on genuine loss-of-job payments

-Within limits, the tax on loss-of-job payments is lower than the normal tax rates.
-To determine the tax applicable, the payments for genuine redundancy and early retirement schemes need to be separated into tax categories:
+Within certain limits, tax on loss-of-job payments is lower than the normal tax rates.
+To determine the tax applicable, payments for genuine redundancy and early retirement schemes need to be separated into tax categories:

 Redundancy – Tax Free Component